Austria presently has 17 specified winegrowing regions:

 - 3 in the generic winegrowing region Steiermark: Vulkanland Steiermark, Südsteiermark, Weststeiermark

-- Vienna is a special case, as it is both a generic wine-growing region, and a specified wine-growing area.
+- Vienna is a special case, as it is both a generic winegrowing region, and a specified winegrowing area.
 The recent introduction of the Wiener Gemischter Satz DAC is now joined by a wide diversity of "Qualitätswein Wien" – Quality wine from Vienna.
-Effective from 2011, Landwein is marketed as "Weinland".
+Effective as of 2011, Landwein is marketed as "Weinland".

-All specific wine-growing regions work on strong profiling with origin-typical terroir wines.
-For the first step, focal varieties and region-typical wine styles are defined.
-When this process has been completed, the region can – via the regional and national committees of the Ministry of Agriculture – apply for DAC status.
-This becomes law through ministerial directive.
+All specific winegrowing regions strive toward demonstrating robust and distinctive flavour profiles with their regionally typical wines of origin.
+In the first step, focal varieties and regionally typical styles are defined.
+This accomplished, the region can – via the Agricultural Ministry’s regional and national committees – apply for DAC status, which then becomes law by means of a minesterial directive.